Form preview

 Due date

-The due date for filing IRS 1120-F is generally the 15th day of the 6th month after the end of the corporation's tax year.
-For calendar year filers, this means the form is due on June 15.
-Extensions may be requested, but it is crucial to file the form or request an extension to avoid penalties.
+Form 1120-F is generally due on the 15th day of the 6th month after the end of the corporation's tax year.
+If the corporation operates on a calendar year basis, the due date would typically be June 15.
+Extensions for filing may be available, but tax payments must still be made by the original due date to avoid penalties.

 What information do you need when you file the form?